DieGit0/HTML-CSS-JS/README.md

 # HTML-CSS-JS
-Some webpage examples to test some learned skills
+Some sample web pages to test some learned skills